-This research study is known as MTN-034/IPM 045, or REACH.
+This research study is known as MTN-034, or REACH.
 One main purpose is to find out if the two study products, the ring and the tablet, are safe and acceptable to adolescent and young women.
 The study is also trying to learn how adolescent and young women use these products while in the study.

 The ring contains a drug called dapivirine.
 Dapivirine works by stopping HIV from making copies of itself.
-The dapivirine ring was tested and found to be safe in women 18 years and older, and effective in preventing HIV in women ages 22-45 when used consistently.
+The dapivirine ring was tested and found to be safe for use by adolescent (15-17 years old) and adult (18 years and older) women.
+It was also found to be effective in preventing HIV in women ages 22-45 when used consistently.
 Researchers believe that younger women were not protected from getting HIV because they did not use the rings consistently.
 Another reason to conduct this study is to learn if inconsistent use or something else was the reason why the ring was not effective in young women.